 Advantages of a Mind Map

-It helps analyze thoughts and reveals any possible flaws or some key fact that you might have missed otherwise in a very organized manner.
+It helps analyze thoughts and reveals any possible flaws or critical facts that you might have missed otherwise in a very organized manner.

 Mind maps also work in the same way and are very useful to realize the bigger picture.